dwmcrobb/cpp_posters/README.md

 The source is LaTeX, using beamer.
 I included the PDF and PostScript for those who just want to have them printed at their favorite print shop.

+I'd like to acknowledge the ISO C++ standards committee and working groups.
+And also [cppreference.com](https://cppreference.com) for providing a fantastic resource for C++ developers.